Craig Steadman: 2014/2015 season

 Steadman began the 2014–15 season by qualifying for the Wuxi Classic for the second year in a row and was beaten 5–2 by Marco Fu in the first round.
 He also qualified for the International Championship by defeating Cao Yupeng 6–4 and he saw off Graeme Dott 6–1 in the first round, before losing 6–3 to Ian Burns.
 Despite Anthony Hamilton being docked a frame for arriving late to their first round UK Championship meeting, Steadman was edged out 6–5 in a scrappy six-and-a-half-hour match.
 Steadman described his performance as pathetic afterwards, but responded in his very next event the Lisbon Open.
 He began the tournament with a 4–1 win over Shaun Murphy, a player who had won the last two European Tour events, and then earned a pair of deciding frame victories against Kyren Wilson (came back from 3–0 down to win 4–3) and Joe Swail (came back from 3–1 down to win 4–3).
 Steadman then whitewashed Stuart Bingham 4–0 to reach his first quarter-final in a professional event, where he lost 4–3 to Mark Davis.

 In April, Steadman qualified for the televised stages of the World Championship for the first time, courtesy of wins over Rhys Clark, Michael White and Jamie Burnett.
 He described playing five-time winner of the event Ronnie O'Sullivan in the first round an honour and was defeated 10–3.

 2015/2016 season

 A 6–2 triumph over Li Hang saw Steadman qualify for the International Championship for the third successive year, but he lost 6–2 to Ding Junhui in the opening round.
 He also lost in the first round of both the UK Championship (6–3 to Zhou Yuelong) and Welsh Open (4–1 to Dechawat Poomjaeng).
-Steadman was knocked out in the fifth round of Q School 1 and the final round of the second event.
-This meant he earned a new two-year tour card by ending in first place on the Q School Order of Merit.
+Steadman was knocked out in the fifth round of first event of the 2016 Q School and the final round of the second event.
+This meant that he earned a new two-year tour card by ending in first place on the Q School Order of Merit.